Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: Abstract

 \section{Abstract}

-Learning the change of statistical dependencies between random variables is an essential task for many real-life applications, mostly in the high dimensional low sample regime.
-In this paper, we propose a novel differential parameter estimator that, in comparison to current methods, simultaneously allows (a) the flexible integration of multiple sources of information (data samples, variable groupings, extra pairwise evidence, etc.), (b) being scalable to a large number of variables, and (c) achieving a sharp asymptotic convergence rate.
-Our experiments, on more than 100 simulated and two real-world datasets, validate the flexibility of our approach, and highlight the benefits of integrating spatial and anatomic information for brain connectome change discovery and epigenetic network identification.
+Learning the differential statistical dependency network between two contexts is essential for many real-life applications, mostly in the high dimensional low sample regime.
+In this paper, we propose a novel differential network estimator that allows integrating various sources of knowledge beyond data samples.
+The proposed estimator is scalable to a large number of variables and achieves a sharp asymptotic convergence rate.
+Empirical experiments on extensive simulated data and four real-world applications (one on neuroimaging and three from functional genomics) show that our approach achieves improved differential network estimation and provides better supports to downstream tasks like classification.
+Our results highlight significant benefits of integrating group, spatial and anatomic knowledge during differential genetic network identification and brain connectome change discovery.

-\section{Introduction}
+\section{INTRODUCTION}

+\fix{Comments from rebuttal: reviewers kept asking why differential, we have it as part of intro, but should stress more}